microsoft/microsoft-ui-xaml/docs/developer_guide.md

 <FeatureRepeaterEnabled>productOnly</FeatureRepeaterEnabled>
 ```

-When switching between the **MUXControls.sln** and **MUXControlsInnerLoop.sln**, make sure you either delete the **BuildOutput** folder in the solution's root directory or run `git clean -dfx`.
+When switching between the **MUXControls.sln** and **MUXControlsInnerLoop.sln**, make sure you either delete the **BuildOutput** folder in the solution's root directory or run `git clean -dfx` in order to delete some build files which are incorrectly determined to be up to date by MSBuild after the switch.
-This is because both solutions share the same build output locations (including objs, temporary files, generated files, etc.).
-These generated files aren't necessarily the same or compatible between the two solutions, so attempting to build without deleting them can cause clashes.
 Note that `git clean -dfx` deletes all untracked files, so it may also delete any changes you made.
 To see what would be deleted by that command without actually deleting anything, run `git clean -dfxn`.